 For State general obligation bonds negotiated sale can only be used if there is an exception to the statutory requirement for competitive sale or for refunding.
-When there is flexibility negotiated sales of debt will be considered in the following circumstances: (1) when the complexity of the issue requires specialized sales expertise; (2) when the negotiated sale would result in substantial savings in time or money; (3) when market conditions are unusually volatile or uncertain; or (4) if the State feels that a negotiated financing would promote extensive idea generation to the State's benefit by underwriting firms.
+When there is flexibility negotiated sales of debt will be considered in the following circumstances: (1) when the complexity of the issue requires specialized sales expertise; (2) when the negotiated sale would result in substantial savings in time or money; (3) when market conditions are unusually volatile or uncertain; or (4) if the State feels that a negotiated financing would enhance the financing structuring or marketing process and outcome

 The negotiation of terms and conditions will include, but not be limited to, prices, interest rate, remarketing fees and commissions.
 Such terms will be based on prevailing terms and conditions for comparable issuers, including yields from secondary market trading of previously issued State debt.
-To ensure fair pricing on any bonds sold through a negotiated basis, it is preferable to engage a financial advisory firm which maintains an active trading or underwriting practice.